libxml-raku/LibXML-raku/README.md

 DESCRIPTION
 ===========

 This module is an interface to libxml2, providing XML and HTML parsers with DOM, SAX and XMLReader interfaces, a large subset of DOM Layer 3 interface and a XML::XPath-like interface to XPath API of libxml2.
-The module is split into several packages which are not described in this section; unless stated otherwise, you only need to `use XML::LibXML; ` in your programs.

 For further information, please check the following documentation: